ethersphere/swarm/swarm/docs/smash/smash.rst

 It is expected that auditing should happen not at the chunk-by-chunk level, but at a file or file-collection level that is semantic for the end users.
 The basic process for this is the following.

 1. The owner identifies a batch of chunks (document or collection of documents) to store.
-The owner submits store requests for each chunk and collects receipts from the respective guardians. receipted.
+The owner submits store requests for each chunk and collects receipts from the respective guardians.

 2. The owner stores all the guardians receipts in a paralel structure.